Course Title: Bachelor of Science in Biosciences

 The biosciences course provided me with a strong scientific foundation and a range of skills for my chosen career in industry and business.
 I enhanced my skills in the add-on degree in biomolecular science (TU751) and then completed an MSc, all of which has led to a successful career path in San Francisco and Ireland.

-You may also avail of career opportunities in state or third-level research labs.
 On graduation, you’ll be equipped to progress to ordinary and honours degree courses in TU Dublin.